Canajoharie (village), New York: History

-The current village is located east of the historic Canajoharie, one of two major towns of the Mohawk nation in the late 17th and 18th centuries.
 The Mohawk Upper Castle Historic District in the former area contains the Upper Castle Church (1769) and archeological sites related to Mohawk and Iroquois history; it is a National Historic Landmark.

 Palatine German settlers, Protestant refugees from religious wars in Europe, were allowed to establish a community in this area in the 1730s.
 They had earlier lived in work camps along the Hudson River in Dutchess County, to pay off their passage from England, which was paid by Queen Anne's government.
 Their community was called "Roofville" (according to anglicized spelling) after early inhabitant Johannes Rueff.
 The village was incorporated in 1829.

 During the middle of the 19th century, three fires almost destroyed the village.
 It was renamed Canajoharie.
-Because of the losses due to the fires, the town passed an ordinance prohibiting houses to be constructed of wood.
+Because of the losses due to the fires, the village passed an ordinance prohibiting houses to be constructed of wood.
 Many of the older houses in the town are made of brick or locally quarried stone.

 After the Revolutionary War, George Washington visited Canajoharie.
 He had been in the region to survey damage done to nearby Cherry Valley from a destructive raid by Joseph Brant, a noted Mohawk chief allied with the British, and his forces.
 Washington stayed the night at Van Alstyne Homestead (sometimes referred to as Fort Rensselaer), a common meeting place.